dochavez/Documenting-with-Docusaurus-V2.-/README.md

 <a href="https://youtu.be/OkMr8jmLyKU" target="_blank">**Video Available in English Version**</a><br>
 <a href="https://youtu.be/yYkPs3Q9UQE" target="_blank">**Video Available in Spanish Version**</a>

+Now, check our <a href="https://dochavez.github.io/Documenting-with-Docusaurus-V2.-/" target="_blank">live demo</a> and enjoy...!!!

 * ## License Notice. 📜
 This repository and all its content is licensed by MIT.
 You can access to read it in this <a href="https://github.com/dochavez/Documenting-with-Docusaurus-V2.-/blob/main/LICENSE">LINK</a>